 If you change just a couple of those words, Zyrusticae, you could make a fortune in the Valentine's Day card industry.
 Don't you all agree?

 Reader Tony has a hilarious perspective shot that mind remind you of a certain cartoon dog.
 No, not Heathcliff.
 Not Snoopy.
 The other

 "Heya, my in-game name is Poika Pureda and I took this little shot without really knowing it.
 It seems my Guild Wars 2

 one of those titles that keeps getting a lot of attention in this column due to its jazzy visuals.
 Hey, when you look this good, you might as well flaunt it, right?

 "Since this MMO's transition to F2P, I haven't been able to put it down," reader Justin writes, "and I just had to capture this moment as we were waiting for a boss to spawn in a mid-game dungeon.
 It's a beautiful game with great atmosphere and because of that even the most simplistic of architecture can evoke a sense of awe in me.
 Or maybe it's because said architecture is floating thousands of miles above ground."

 With the Ultimate One Shot in her 54-slot backpack, Desiree dashed out of the canyon as if hell were hot on her heels.
-Well, hellhound, but it still was terrifying, on fire, and quite slobbery.
-Hearing the growls from behind her, she tried to push the fear away.
+Well, hellhound

-Want to be featured in a future edition of One Shots?
+"Fear is the mind-killer," she muttered.
+"Fear is the... ooh!
+Rare ore node!"
+She skidded to a halt and took out her pickaxe.
+"It's worth a corpse run."Want to be featured in a future edition of One Shots?
 Send your favorite MMO screenshots to firstname.lastname@example.org, and don't forget to include your name, the name of the game, and a description of the scene.
 Large, colorful, UI-free shots that tell a story and really show off the game make for the best images.
 Look ma, we brought back One Shots!